DivineOps/sasha-rosenbaum-site/content/blog/stand-with-ukraine/index.md

 This war is much bigger than a single country invasion.

-In his [speech](https://www.nytimes.com/2022/02/24/world/europe/putin-ukraine-speech.html) prior to the invasion of Ukraine, Putin said that the break of USSR was "the greatest geo-political catasrophe or the 21 century" TODO and that he wants the NATO borders back at the 9X level TODO.
+In his [speech](https://www.vox.com/policy-and-politics/2022/2/23/22945781/russia-ukraine-putin-speech-transcript-february-22) prior to the invasion of Ukraine, Putin said that the break of USSR was "the greatest geo-political catasrophe or the 21 century" and that he wants the NATO borders back at the 9X level.

 Leaked information suggests that Putin intends to instate a puppet pro-Russian government over Ukraine.
 If he succeeds, there will no longer be anything that the West can do to stop him from forming a new version of USSR.